Information on everything you need to know about your studies

 Crediting of competences

-• Submission of the application documents at the latest by the end of the examination registration period of the semester in which enrolment took place.
-This deadline only applies to the examinations that you would like to take in the semester of enrolment instead if your application for recognition is rejected.
-For other examinations, you can submit the application until the end of the semester of enrolment.
+• Submission of the documents at the latest by the end of the examination registration period of the semester in which enrolment took place.
+This deadline only applies to the examinations that you would like to take in the semester of enrolment instead if your application is rejected.
+For other examinations, you can submit the application until the end of the semester of enrolment, and for the practical part of the internship semester even afterwards.

 • Confirmation of grades

-• Module description of the institution at which the work was completed
+• Module description of the institution at which the performance was achieved.

 Practical study semester